Painswick House: Painswick Rococo Garden

 The garden is the only surviving garden of the rococo period which is open to the public.
+The Gardens Trust describes it as England's "sole surviving complete rococo garden".
 It was designed and laid out in the 1740s.
 The garden has been restored since 1984 having been abandoned in the 1950s.
 It includes woodland, flower and vegetable plots, garden buildings and a maze.
 Several snowdrops, particularly Galanthus 'Atkinsii' are found in the grounds.
 There are a series of ponds and streams on the slopes of the valley with small waterfalls.
+Some of the structures within the garden are reconstructions of original buildings, while others, such as the Exedra, are 20th-century recreations of buildings which were lost.

+Historic listing designations

+The house is a Grade I listed building while the garden is listed at Grade II* on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+The garden and park contain 15 further listed structures.
+Those at the second highest grade, Grade II*, include: the Eagle House; the Pigeon House; the Red House; the Gothic Seat; the Ram House; a Classical seat; a wellhead; a Spring Head and associated pool; a statue of Pan and a pair of urns.
+Those listed at Grade II include: the stables; a carriage house; a pair of gates; and a lodge.